-ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of tumor.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GIST.
 Use the menu to see other pages.

 Number of dividing cells

 Whether it has already spread

 Whether the tumor ruptured, either on its own or as a result of surgery